cvass1/golden-square/solo_project/Takeaway_app_multi_class_recipe.md

 # returns an error if no menu items have been added to an order on completion
 order = Order.new
-order.complete # => error message: "No items were added to your order"
+order.complete # => error message: "No items have been added to your order"

 ```